a few Words About Me

-We have a dog (Lita, a Lab/Beagle mix) and a cat (Ash, a Maine Coone).
+We have two dogs (Lita, a Lab/Beagle mix, and Maui, an English Springer Spaniel puppy), and a cat (Ash, a Maine Coone).
 I talk about them – maybe a little more than I should.
 If you’re just here for the cute pet pics, yes, they have their own Instagram account.

 Still here?
 Ok.
 On to the slightly more boring stuff:

 I’m a professional writer.
 I’ve been writing for over 18 years, and I quit my day job to do it professionally nearly 15 years ago.
 Wow.
 I’m getting old.
 I transitioned to focus on software technical documentation in 2016, and joined the Developer Education team at MongoDB at the beginning of 2021.